ACCESS-NRI/access-nri-intake-catalog/docs/index.rst

 ACCESS-NRI Intake catalog
 =========================

-.. role:: black

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :hidden:

    usage/index
    datastore_creation/index
+   contributing/index
    reference/index
-   development/index

 Welcome to the documentation for the ACCESS-NRI Intake catalog.
 The catalog aims to provide a way for Python users to discover and load data across a broad range of climate data products available on the Australian NCI supercomputer Gadi.

 This documentation aims to support a broad range of users, from people just wanting to use the catalog, to developers wanting to help develop the tools that support it.
 Please click on the panel below that best describes you:

 .. panels::
     :card: + intro-card text-center